OriginProtocol/origin/source/includes/resources/listings.md

 ## getByIndex

-> To get a listing
+> To get a listing by index position

 ```javascript
 const listing = await origin.listings.getByIndex(1)